barecode/Boost-Spring-Boot/README.md

 Browse to `http://localhost:8080/`

-Even though the application is launched directly as a JAR, there is still an embedded application server inside.
-The application server, in this case Tomcat, provides the core technologies needed to host a Java web app.
-The app server provides a servlet container as defined by the Java EE servlet specification.
+Even though the application is launched directly as a JAR, there is still an embedded servlet container inside.
+The embedded Servlet container, in this case Tomcat, provides the core technologies needed to host a Java web app.
+The embedded Tomcat Servlet container provides a subset of capabilties defined by the Java EE Servlet specification.

 Since Liberty 18.0.0.2, Spring Boot applications can be directly deployed to Liberty as uber jars.
 Deploying the application to a server is useful when you already have an application server created or want to have a consistent management approach for applications which use different programming models like Spring, Java EE and MicroProfile.